Last updated on September 27, 2023

 So I will restore to you the years that the swarming locust has eaten,

 The consuming locust,

 And the chewing locust,

 My great army which I sent among you.

-“I took away her dreams,” my husband told the judge.
+“I took away her dreams,” my ex-husband told the judge.
 His words stung.
 My dreams of bearing children, finishing my college degree, and pursuing my goal of becoming a writer seemed impossible.
-At thirty, I had hit rock bottom and had to start over in a dead-end job I hated.
-Tears welled up as I wept bitterly.
+At thirty, I had hit rock bottom, starting over in a dead-end job I hated.
+Tears welled up as I wept.

-Thirty-three years later, I thank God he did not save my marriage.
+Decades later, I thank God He did not save my marriage.
 As an abuse survivor, I learned to be kind to myself.
 Prayer and reading God’s Word helped me to heal.
 I discovered freedom through travel.
-I found new ways to earn my college degree and studied internationally.
+I found new ways to obtain my college degree and studied internationally.
 I eventually earned my Master of Arts in Creative Writing.

 I learned to keep a short memory.
 I overcame bitterness by developing a positive attitude, remembering Matthew 6:33: “But seek first the Kingdom of God and His righteousness, and all these things shall be added to you.”

 I discovered beauty because I chose to look for it.
 “Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised” (Proverbs 31:30).